jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/0_Intro/5_Research_Enabler.typ

 #figure(
   image("../../../1_Data/2_Figs/2_Others/0_Cover/4_BMWK_Fz_2017_WebSVG_en.svg",
   width: 40%),
-  caption: [The Federal Ministry for Economic Affairs and Climate Action's logo], ) <fig_96>
+  caption: [The Federal Ministry for Economic Affairs and Climate Action's logo.], ) <fig_96>

 This project was awarded to the TU Dresden, where the author of this thesis was employed and granted permission to utilize some of the project outcomes for doctoral research.